 Vietnam.vn - Nền tảng quảng bá Việt Nam

-NASA discovers 'strange visitor' speeding through the Solar System
+NASA detects 'strange visitor' speeding through the Solar System.

-An interstellar object is moving rapidly through our Solar System and is only the third interstellar object discovered to date.
+An interstellar object is moving rapidly through our Solar System, and it is only the third interstellar object discovered so far.

 Báo Tuổi TrẻBáo Tuổi Trẻ03/07/2025